 Our program is design to get you into the shape!
 The classes are progressive and the first ones assume you have no experience.
 However, we do believe you process information differently than children and need a workout that is created for an adult body and mind as well as needing appropriate self defense skills.
 As a result, we think it is important that children and adults do the majority of their training in separate classes.

 We enroll students all year long.
-As a result we have created a trial offer to help introduce a student to the martial arts.
-Our introductory trial offer is 75.00.
+As a result, we have created a trial offer to help introduce a student to the martial arts.
 It includes a uniform, two semi-private lessons, and a month of unlimited karate classes.
 We have at least four options a week for you to train as a beginner.
 We ask that you attend two classes a week as a basic requirement.
 You may attend more if you want!
 Your trial month also includes a school handbook, as well as access to our beginner online university for martial artists.
 Please see this page for more information.